-What is a freelance online English teacher?
+What is an independent online English teacher?

 Freelance teaching through a marketplace